uia4sap/ui5-chartjs/DESIGN.md

 ### Tooltips
 The configuration of chart.js is `options.tooltips`

-The implementation is `uia.chartjs.options.Tooltips`.
+The implementation is `ui5.chartjs.options.Tooltips`.

-## uia.chartjs.axes
+## ui5.chartjs.axes
 ```xml
 <chartjs:scales>
     <axes:CategoryAxis />